Advice

 Written by Sarah

 My golden retriever, Benny, nearly ended up at the emergency vet because he wasn’t drinking enough water.
-I’d been so focused on his food, his walks, his training — water was just… there.
+I’d been so focused on his food, his walks, his training.
+Water was just… there.
 In a bowl.
 On the floor.
 I assumed he’d drink when he was thirsty.

 Turns out, dogs aren’t always great at self-regulating their water intake.
 Benny had been mildly dehydrated for who knows how long before I noticed his gums were tacky and his skin wasn’t snapping back the way it should.
-The vet visit cost me $340 and a whole lot of guilt.
+That vet visit cost me $340 and a whole lot of guilt.

 How Much Water Does Your Dog Actually Need?

 A quick hydration check: gently pinch the skin on the back of your dog’s neck and let go.
 It should snap back immediately.
 If it takes a second or two to settle, your dog’s probably dehydrated.
-Also check their gums — they should be wet and slippery, not dry or sticky.
+Also check their gums.
+They should be wet and slippery, not dry or sticky.

 I started actually measuring Benny’s water intake for a week after that vet scare.
 Poured a specific amount in the morning, checked how much was left at night.
 You’d be surprised how eye-opening that simple exercise can be.